ZhaoRunning/Radio2Speech/README.md

 ## Requirements
 ### Feature generation
+To do: Add more details for signal preprocessing
 - Transform audio and radio signals from 16kHz to 8kHz
 - Generate mel-spectrogram with settings in `config/fbank.yaml`
 - Normalization